 A powerful system with broad coverage

-Digital Guardian is one of the broadest DLP systems you can get.
+Digital Guardian DLP is one of the broadest data loss prevention systems you can get.
 It’s been designed to work with Windows, Mac and Linux endpoints, which is perfect if you use a plethora of desktop systems within your firm.
 As soon as you set it up, it’ll begin tagging and classifying datasets, a process that can otherwise prove time-consuming.

 Flexibility and scalability are strengths of this particular DLP offering.
 In terms of the former, you can deploy the Digital Guardian platform on-premise, or as a cloud-based system, or indeed a hybrid of both.
 And when it comes to scaling, a single management server can cover up to 250,000 users, no less.
 Not that your business is likely to have that many employees, but if you need a system that scales well, then this is obviously worth bearing in mind.